Secure Boot

 ERROR: BL2: Failed to load image id 3 (-2)

-Secure Boot: FIP images to fitImage
+Secure Boot: FIP Images to FitImage

-By default, if there are no keys provided, Yocto will not sign the fitImage and U-Boot will not complain about it.
+The FIP images contains an RSA public key and will use it to verify fitImage (signed with the private key).
+By default, if there are no keys provided, IoT Yocto will not sign the fitImage and U-Boot will not complain about it.
+IoT Yocto will use a development key for demonstration purposes.
+Please see the README for more information.

 To generate the keys and sign the fitImage, add the following variables to your local.conf: